 - 1/3 C Grated Jaggery See Notes For Substitutions

 - 1/2 C Grated Coconut

-- Soak the brown beans in plenty of water for 30 minutes or the previous night.
+- Soak the beans in plenty of water for 30 minutes or overnight.

-- While the beans are cooking , wash and drain the rice/s.
+- Wash and drain the rice/s.
 Soak the jaggery in warm water and set aside.

-- Add the rice to the pressure cooker, along with 3 C water a pinch of salt.
+- Add the rice to the pressure cooker, along with 3 cups of water and a pinch of salt.

 - Cook till done – (2 whistles ) – a little longer than the recommended cooking time for rice.

-- Once the pressure is released naturally , open the lid .
-Mix the contents and add salt , ginger and toasted cumin powder .
-Heat on low and add the coconut milk .
+- Once the pressure is released naturally, open the lid.
+Mix the contents and add salt, ginger, and cumin powder.
+Heat on low and add the coconut milk.
 Mix well bring the contents to a simmer.

 - Add the jaggery water.
-Mix, taste and adjust to taste.
-Bring to a slow simmer , sprinkle the coconut on top and tun off the heat.
+Mix, taste and adjust.
+Bring to a slow simmer, sprinkle the grated coconut on top, and turn off the heat.